 No tool is right for everyone.
 Here's where Creatify may be the stronger pick.

-Yes, especially for ecommerce brands that want research and creation unified.
-Creatify is a specialized AI-avatar video generator (with product-photo and image-ad tools alongside), while Aims pairs product photography, static ads, and video with built-in competitor ad and email research, Shopify import, and a brand kit.
-If you only need avatar UGC video at scale, Creatify is strong; if you want to research winning creative and generate from it in one place, Aims covers more ground.
+Yes, especially for ecommerce brands that want more than avatar videos.
+Creatify focuses on AI avatar video, with product-photo and static-ad tools alongside.
+Aims does product photography, UGC video, product video, and static ads, and adds competitor ad and email research, Shopify import, and a brand kit.
+If you only need avatar video, Creatify is strong.
+If you want one tool for everything, Aims does more.

-Yes — Creatify's AdMax includes a competitor tracker that lets you search competitors by name and browse their recent ads with filters.
-It's built to feed Creatify's own ad-creation and Meta performance workflow.
-Aims' difference is a competitor ad index across Meta ads and Instagram plus a Milled-style email archive built directly into the creator, so research and creation live together.
+Yes.
+Creatify’s AdMax includes a competitor tracker where you can search a brand and browse its ads.
+It is built mainly around Meta and Creatify’s own ad workflow.
+Aims has competitor ad search across Meta and Instagram plus a Milled-style email archive, built right into the creator.

-Yes — Creatify has a dedicated AI product photography tool and an Image Ads feature that turns a product image into ready-to-use static graphics, alongside its avatar-video core.
-Aims does both too, but ties them to a persistent Shopify catalog and brand kit and pairs them with built-in competitor ad and email research, so research and creation across photo, video, and static live in one place.
+Yes.
+Creatify has a dedicated AI product photography tool and an Image Ads feature for static graphics, on top of its avatar video.
+Aims does both too, and ties them to your Shopify catalog, brand kit, and built-in ad and email research.

-Research competitors, then generate product photos, video ads, static ads and emails — all in one place.
-Your first creations are free.
+Research competitors, then generate product photos, video ads, static ads, and emails.
+All in one place, and your first creations are free.